GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents: Results

 To evaluate this emergent capability, we use a small Golgi dataset of 10 images from cellmap~\cite{cellmap2024} datasets and apply ten-fold cross-validation.
 In each fold, one image processed either by fully automated segmentation or with human correction is treated as the reference, imitating a \textit{previously processed image}.
 The remaining nine images are segmented using in-context learning with the reference, testing whether GenCellAgent can learn a new task (here, \textit{golgi segmentation}) from a single example.
 We evaluated self-evolution under three reference scenarios: fully automated (FA), human correction (HITL), and ground truth (GT).

-Fig.\ref{fig:HITL_self_evolution}c shows the average IoU results of all these scenarios.
-We can see the fully automated result is 0.286, while the self-evolution results using fully automated result, human correction, and ground truth as references are 0.252, 0.299, and 0.322, respectively.
-Although the self-evolution result with a fully automated reference is slightly lower than the fully automated process itself, we argue that GenCellAgent still extends its capability to the \textit{segment golgi} task.
-Once an image has been processed automatically, the system can use it as a reference to achieve reasonable results on new images through in-context learning approach without rerunning the full time-consuming automated process.
-Furthermore, when the reference images were either minimally human-corrected or ground truth, the performance of GenCellAgent's self-evolution improved.
-These results surpass the performance of the initial fully automated process, demonstrating the system’s ability to learn from human expertise examples to both acquire new capabilities and improve its performance on those tasks.
+Fig.~\ref{fig:HITL_self_evolution}c summarizes the average IoU across all scenarios.
+The fully automated pipeline provides a reasonable baseline, while self-evolution with an automatically generated reference achieves comparable performance, showing that GenCellAgent can transfer its capability to the \textit{segment golgi} task.
+In practice, once an image has been processed automatically, that result can serve as a reference for new images through in-context learning, avoiding the need to rerun the full and time-consuming automated pipeline.
+When the reference is further improved by minimal human correction or replaced with ground truth, the self-evolution performance increases further and surpasses the initial automated baseline.
+This demonstrates that GenCellAgent can learn effectively from higher-quality examples, allowing it not only to acquire new task capabilities but also to improve performance through human expertise.